Build a Full-Stack React Application

 Run into issues scaffolding the Vite project?

-See Vite documentation (opens new window) for help.
+See Vite documentation for help.

 In this tutorial, we'll be using the root folder created by Vite